Cog-Creators/Red-DiscordBot/docs/cog_guides/bank.rst

 Bank
 ====

-This is the cog guide for the audio cog.
+This is the cog guide for the bank cog.
 You will find detailed docs about usage and commands.

 ``[p]`` is considered as your prefix.